rioki/learn-to-program-with-javascript/1-fizzbuzz.md

 }
 ```

-As you can see we added an additional if block that check both conditions.
+As you can see we added an additional if block that checks both conditions.
 I
 used additional braces to visually separate the division by 3 and the division
 by 5.
 This is not necessary, but a good idea to make things clear.